SatyamSingh-Git/first-git/README.md

 # first-git
-this is my firt git repos
+this is my fisrt git repos
+Author- Satyam Singh